ourresearch/openalex-docs/api-entities/works/work-object/README.md

 ### `updated_date`

-_String:_ The last time anything in this `Work` object changed, expressed as an [ISO 8601](https://en.wikipedia.org/wiki/ISO\_8601) date string.
+_String:_ The last time anything in this `Work` object changed, expressed as an [ISO 8601](https://en.wikipedia.org/wiki/ISO\_8601) date string (in UTC).
 This date is updated for _any change at all_, including increases in various counts.

 ```json
 updated_date: "2022-01-02T00:22:35.180390"